mobinni/material-date-picker/README.md

-This project is no longer maintained, all issues you have, it would be best to fork off and fix.
-PR's are still appreciated.
+This project is no longer maintained, all issues you have would be best to fork off and fix by yourself.

 ## Angular material datepicker
 ![Alt text](http://i.imgur.com/dexQ7sd.png)